Interviewing the Editor of the Middle Eastern Version of The Onion

 Yeah, I grew up in the UAE so I’ve got a lot of ex-pat friends who have been sending me messages with links to the site saying stuff like, "Have you seen this story?
 Can you believe this actually happened?"

-Do you think the Middle East is a good place for satire?
+Do you think the Middle East is an easier place for satire?
 A good amount of the true stories that come out of the region can be quite absurd in their own right.

 I was wondering whether the stories about Bassem Youssef being prosecuted in Egypt worried you at all?